-Breast contains fatty tissue and the infection typically affects fatty tissue and cause swelling, lumps and pain.
-Most of the breast infection cause due to breastfeeding or clogged milk ducts.
+Breast contains fatty tissue and the infection typically affects fatty tissue and cause swelling, lumps, and pain.
+Most of the breast infection caused due to breastfeeding or clogged milk ducts.
 In very few cases breast infection can be the result of breast cancer.

 What causes a breast infection?

-Breast infection are usually caused by common bacteria found on normal skin.
+A breast infection is usually caused by common bacteria found on normal skin.
 The bacteria enter through a break or crack in the skin, usually on the nipple.
 The infection takes place in the fatty tissue of the breast and causes swelling.
 This swelling pushes on the milk ducts.

 Another term people do ask is swollen breast and its causes

 Swollen breast occurs before the period start as the estrogen production increases.
 One another reason for swollen breast is a hormonal shift as it can cause breast ducts and milk glands to become enlarged.
 Swollen breast sometimes can be the result of untreated breast infection.